FutureSex/LoveSound: Critical reception

 In a review of FutureSex/LoveSounds, Ben Williams of New York cited the album's first five tracks, including "FutureSex/LoveSound", as updating the early 1980s Minneapolis sound: "tense drum machines, high-pitched synth squiggles and staccato funk bass lines".
-While reviewing the album, Stephen Thomas Erlewine of AllMusic noted that the first three songs of the album include the word "sex" in their titles, "as if mere repetition of the word will magically conjure a sex vibe, when in truth it has the opposite effect: it makes it seem that Justin is singing about it because he's not getting it."
-Lucy Davies of BBC Music stated that it is initially "difficult to listen to the lyrics of the opening tracks and give an objective opinion".
-She wrote that it is like Timberlake is "trying to find redeemable qualities about some guy who has zero social skills and stares at women on his own from the corner of a bar.
-Only he seems to have found some similarly unreconstructed creepy friends shouting words of encouragement to his clunky chat-up lines, like Timbaland".
+While reviewing the album for AllMusic, Stephen Thomas Erlewine noted the inclusion of the word "sex" in the titles of the album's first three songs: "as if mere repetition of the word will magically conjure a sex vibe, when in truth it has the opposite effect: it makes it seem that Justin is singing about it because he's not getting it".
+Lucy Davies of BBC Music stated: "Initially, it's difficult to listen to the lyrics of the opening tracks and give an objective opinion.
+It's like trying to find redeemable qualities about some guy who has zero social skills and stares at women on his own from the corner of a bar.
+Only [Timberlake] seems to have found some similarly unreconstructed creepy friends shouting words of encouragement to his clunky chat-up lines, like Timbaland".

-Live performances

-"FutureSex/LoveSound" was used as the opening song on Timberlake's FutureSex/LoveShow in 2007.
-His performance in New York City is featured on the singer's video album FutureSex/LoveShow: Live from Madison Square Garden (2007).
-Timberlake performed the song at DIRECTV Super Saturday Night on February 2, 2013, in New Orleans.
-Prior to the 2013 Grammy Awards, Timberlake held a concert at the Hollywood Palladium in Los Angeles.
-The singer performed "FutureSex/LoveSound" in a medley with "Need You Tonight" (1987) by INXS and his single "LoveStoned/I Think She Knows" (2007).
-The song is also featured on Timberlake's The 20/20 Experience World Tour (2013/15), and The Forget Tomorrow World Tour (2024/25).